• Home

 Review by Stephen Grigg

-Our hero Richard Hannay, is played expertly by a dapper John Moran, complete with immaculate hair, pipe and the obligatory pencil moustache.
+Patrick Barlow’s adaptation of John Buchan’s book lampoons the serious Hitchcock film of the same name.
+In director Ian G Walker’s hands, the Tudor Players, known for their engaging productions like Calendar Girls, make it a very, very funny play.
+Our hero Richard Hannay is played expertly by a dapper John Moran, complete with immaculate hair, pipe, and the obligatory pencil moustache.
 He spends most of the play running from the police and foreign spies for a murder he did not commit.

-The script is good and Moran’s deliberately underwhelming, stiff upper lip deliveries are amusing.
-It is the inventiveness of the cast using props however, which is the most fun.
-John Fereday and Phil Gascoyne for example, who play multiple parts, have a great train station scene.
-Fereday flips back and forth between station announcer and passenger using hats whilst Gascoyne does the same between passenger and newspaper seller.
+The script is good, and Moran’s deliberately underwhelming, stiff upper lip deliveries are amusing.
+It is the inventiveness of the cast using props, however, which is the most fun.
+John Fereday and Phil Gascoyne, for example, who play multiple parts, have a great train station scene.
+Fereday flips back and forth between station announcer and passenger using hats, whilst Gascoyne does the same between passenger and newspaper seller.
 Moran provides special effects by flapping his own coat when simulating running on top of a train.
 A lot of the clever prop manipulation is down to intricate timing helped by choreographer Aggie Gryszel.

-We even get the biplane chase from the film as a computerised outline of Hannay is projected onto a screen followed by a similarly simple plane image.
+We even get the biplane chase from the film, as a computerized outline of Hannay is projected onto a screen followed by a similarly simple plane image.
+Emma O’Neill only manages three parts but enjoys stretching her accent repertoire with an 'Allo 'Allo German, Scottish, and accurate plum English.

 PUBLICITY